Key Considerations

 Tax

-You are responsible for the administering of your tax affairs, which may include capital gains and/or income tax.
-Your tax treatment depends on your individual circumstances and may be subject to change by HMRC in future.
-We do not provide tax advice and you should seek this independently from a qualified professional before investing.
-It is your responsibility to ensure that your tax return is correct and is filed by the deadline and that any tax owing is paid on time.
+You’re responsible for managing your own tax affairs, which may include capital gains and/or income tax.
+Tax treatment depends on your individual circumstances and could change in the future.
+We don’t provide tax advice, so we strongly recommend speaking to a qualified professional to ensure you understand your obligations.
+It’s up to you to file your tax return correctly, on time, and pay any tax owed.

 Repossession

-The Wayhome arrangement contains a partnership agreement and a rental agreement.
-Both agreements put an obligation on you to make monthly rental payments.
-Should you fail to keep up with these payments or otherwise breach the terms of your agreements, your home may be repossessed.
-The agreements will set out details of your obligations.
+When you buy with Wayhome, you’ll enter into both a partnership agreement and a rental agreement.
+These agreements require you to make monthly rent payments.
+If you fail to keep up with these payments or breach the terms of your agreements, your home could be at risk of repossession.
+Full details of your obligations will be outlined in your agreements, so it’s important to review them carefully.

 Advice

-Wayhome does not give investment advice or provide analysis or recommendations regarding the purchase of homes through the Wayhome arrangement.
+Wayhome doesn’t give investment advice or provide analysis or recommendations regarding the purchase of homes through the Wayhome arrangement.

 Jurisdiction